SAP-docs/btp-cloud-logging/docs/ingest-from-cloud-foundry-runtime-f5a7c99.md

 ## Result

-The ingested data can be analyzed in OpenSearch Dashboards \(see [Access and Analyze Observability Data](access-and-analyze-observability-data-dad5b01.md)\) based on default dashboards or the the `logs-cfsyslog-*` index pattern for logs and `metrics-otel-v1-*` index pattern for resource metrics.
+The ingested data can be analyzed in OpenSearch Dashboards \(see [Access and Analyze Observability Data](access-and-analyze-observability-data-dad5b01.md)\) based the `logs-cfsyslog-*` index pattern for logs and `metrics-otel-v1-*` index pattern for resource metrics.